Car bomb rams cafe in Somalia's capital, killing seven: officials

-MOGADISHU A car bomb rammed into a cafe in the Somali capital Mogadishu near compounds housing government ministries on Wednesday, killing seven people, officials and ambulance services said.
+MOGADISHU (Reuters) - A car bomb rammed into a cafe in the Somali capital Mogadishu near compounds housing government ministries on Wednesday, killing seven people, officials and ambulance services said.

 Reuters witnesses said the blast destroyed the cafe and damaged another one.
 Three cars destroyed and blood stained the floor.
 Smoke billowed from the scene.